 When my husband’s job gave him the opportunity to transfer to Sarasota, Florida a few years ago, we jumped at the chance!
 While Atlanta wasn’t bad, it was nothing compared to this beautiful coastal town!
 When we drove down to check it out, we drank wine while watching the sunset on the beach and immediately knew this was where we were meant to be!

-With warm weather, beautiful beaches and streets lined with palm trees, Sarasota couldn’t be more perfect!
+With warm weather, beautiful white sand beaches and streets lined with palm trees, Sarasota couldn’t be more perfect!
 There’s so much to do and after several years of living here, we’re still constantly discovering new things to do in Sarasota.
-From dolphin cruises to circus museums, there’s something for everyone here.
+From outdoor activities like dolphin cruises and wildlife tours to indoor fun at circus museums, there’s something for everyone here.

 Things To Do In Sarasota